MasterFacilityList/mfl_api/README.rst

 2. Activate the virtualenv and run ``python setup.py install`` while in the project folder.

-Explore the api
+Explore the API
 ---------------
 Once all the steps above have been carried out, the system is ready to run and one can explore the api.

-There are two ways to explore the api:
+There are two ways to explore the API:

 **a.
-Through swagger**
+Through Swagger**
    This is the recommended way as one can easily try  ``GET``, ``POST``, ``PUT``,  ``PATCH``, ``DELETE``, ``OPTIONS`` on an endpoint if they are allowed.

    To explore the endpoint throught swagger visit the url ``api/explore/``.